Ugochukwuodinaka/Food-App-Business-Analysis/README.md

 6. Re-ordered all columns accordingly.

 **Raw Data**
-- Below a screenshot of a part of the raw data in .csv file format which cannot be viewed fully here because of the enormous number of its columns (27 column).
+- Below is a screenshot of a part of the raw data in .csv file format which cannot be viewed fully here because of the enormous number of its columns (27 column).
 You can download the dataset [here](FoodAppBusiness.csv).

 ![](Raw_Data.png)